Where to Start When Creating Your HOA Budget

-Before your HOA board begins its work, be sure you are familiar with Illinois HOA laws and regulations.
-For example, Section 18(a) (8) of the Illinois Condominium Property Act states that owners can object to a budget if assessments exceed 115 percent of those of the previous year.
-Objectors must file a petition signed by at least 20 percent of the homeowners within 14 days of the budget’s adoption.
+Before your HOA board begins its work, be sure you and your peers are familiar with Illinois HOA laws and regulations.
+For example, Section 18(a) (8) of the Illinois Condominium Property Act states that owners can object to a budget if assessments exceed 115% of those of the previous year.
+If this happens, objectors must file a petition signed by at least 20% of the homeowners within 14 days of the budget’s adoption.
 The board must then hold an owners’ meeting within 30 days.
-Unless a majority of homeowners votes to reject the budget at that time, the budget stands as is.
+Unless a majority of homeowners vote to reject the budget at that time, the budget stands as is.

 You also need to be aware of any recent changes to existing laws, such as the amendment to Section 18(a)(6), which went into effect in 2016.
 It allows you to provide homeowners with a copy of the proposed budget 25 days (rather than 30 days) before adopting it.
 This change enables you to mail your proposed budget at the same time as your annual meeting notice.

 Assuming you know applicable Illinois law, here are nine ways that you can help you create a workable HOA budget for your future needs.

 The interests of your community and its members should be your first priority, meaning you must not allow politics to affect your budget process.
 What you do impacts all your homeowners, no matter what kind of community you live in, so remember why you became involved in your HOA in the first place.
 It’s imperative you maintain your commitment to enhancing everyone’s quality of life.